SirusDoma/CXO2/docs/FAQ.md

 You have to find the client that matches with the `Client Version` stated at the top of the [README](../README.md) by yourself and I cannot help you with that.
 And no, the client is not compatible to run with 1.8 client

-## The game is flickering.
-How to fix this?
-This may happen if you have multi monitors, each has different refresh rate.
-This is known issue, in the meantime, you can turn off game V-Sync by pressing F10.

 ## Where's the ring/modifier?
 Why I can't set my speed when joining a room?
 Why some equip item slots/categories missing?
 Where's `OJNList.dat`?
 Where's (insert feature here)?
 One of the project goals is to remake all major O2Jam client versions that were ever published by e-Games and Nowcom.
 Starting from v3.10, because it is the earliest client that is available around the internet.